dcramer/django-devserver/README.rst

 	pip install git+git://github.com/dcramer/django-devserver#egg=django-devserver

-django-devserver has an optional dependancy, sqlparse, which we highly recommend installing.
+django-devserver has some optional dependancies, which we highly recommend installing.

+* ``pip install sqlparse`` -- pretty SQL formatting
+* ``pip install werkzeug`` -- interactive debugger

 You will need to include ``devserver`` in your ``INSTALLED_APPS``::